embetrix/meta-stm32mp15x/README.md

 > **Note**

-We provide services to integrate HSM signing to secure boot and improve the security of your product.
+We provide services to integrate HSM signing to secure boot, extend it to the applications and improve the overall security of your product.

 ## Wireless LAN